LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 ## Interacting with the Smart Contract

-If you verified on Basescan, you can use the `Read Contract` and `Write Contract` sections under the `Contract` tab to interact with the deployed contract.
+If you verified on Blocksout, you can use the `Read Contract` and `Write Contract` sections under the `Contract` tab to interact with the deployed contract.
 To use `Write Contract`, you'll need to connect your wallet first, by clicking the `Connect to Web3` button (sometimes this can be a little finicky, and you'll need to click `Connect` twice before it shows your wallet is successfully connected).

 To practice using the `cast` command-line tool which Foundry provides, we'll perform a call without publishing a transaction (a read), then sign and publish a transaction (a write).